-\checkmark Have a conversation with the text.
-Talk ✓ Make brief comments in the margins. back to it. ✓ Make brief comments between or within lines of the text. \checkmark Ask questions (important to what you have read). ✓ Circle or put boxes, triangles, or clouds around words or phrases. \checkmark Comment on the actions or events. ✓ Use abbreviations or symbols. ✓ Comment on changes to a character or settina. ✓ Underline: Underline only a few words at a time and always try and explain why it is Summarize main ideas and key events. underlined. ✓ Connect to what you already know. ✓ Highlight - CAUTION - don't go highlight crazy, too many will confuse you.
-Place "?" near places that confuse you.
+- ✓ Make brief comments in the margins. - ✓ Make brief comments between or within lines of the text. - ✓ Circle or put boxes, triangles, or clouds around words or phrases. - ✓ Use abbreviations or symbols. - ✓ Underline: Underline only a few words at a time and always try and explain why it is underlined. - ✓ Highlight CAUTION don't go highlight crazy, too many will confuse you. - ✓ Place "?" near places that confuse you.